Subleading corrections to the $S^3$ free energy of necklace quiver theories dual to massive IIA: Introduction

 The second approach we use is the Fermi-gas picture that is applied at fixed Chern-Simons levels $k_a$.
 We extend the leading order result for the two-node case, (\ref{eq:F:Marino}), to the next order in the $\hbar$ expansion \begin{empheq}[box=\fbox]{equation}

 \end{empheq} (Note that the $\mathcal O(\hbar^4)$ are obtained numerically.)
-Several remarks are in order at this time: \begin{itemize} \item The sub-leading correction in the large 't~Hooft parameter (small $|\kappa|$) expansion of the free energy, (\ref{eq:F:saddle:summary}), is expected to come from higher derivative corrections in the supergravity dual.
-Recent developments in \cite{Bobev:2020egg} could be useful for such a consistency check. \item For the two node case, we can directly compare the two results, (\ref{eq:F:saddle:summary}) and (\ref{eq:F:Fermi:summary}).
-Indeed, we verify that the explicitly written terms in the small $|\kappa|$ expansion, (\ref{eq:F:saddle:summary}), matches the first two lines in the fixed $k_a$ expansion, (\ref{eq:F:Fermi:summary}), in the overlapping regime where both expansions are valid. \item The expansion (\ref{eq:F:Fermi:summary}) has a universal $\fft16\log N$ correction, which corresponds to a one-loop quantum correction in the dual supergravity.
+Several remarks are in order at this time: \begin{itemize} \item The sub-leading correction of the planar free energy in the large 't~Hooft parameter (small $|\kappa|$) expansion, namely the second term in (\ref{eq:F:saddle:summary}), is expected to come from higher derivative corrections in the supergravity dual.
+Recent developments in \cite{Bobev:2020egg} could be useful to confirm this holographic relation. \item For the two node case, we can compare the two results, (\ref{eq:F:saddle:summary}) and (\ref{eq:F:Fermi:summary}), at least in the overlapping parameter regime where both expansions (\ref{expansion}) are valid.
+Interestingly enough, we find that the explicitly written terms in the small $|\kappa|$ expansion, (\ref{eq:F:saddle:summary}), matches the first two lines in the fixed $k_a$ expansion, (\ref{eq:F:Fermi:summary}), in the overlapping parameter regime.
+Refer to section \ref{sec:discussion} for details and comments about this match. \item The expansion (\ref{eq:F:Fermi:summary}) has a universal $\fft16\log N$ correction, which corresponds to a one-loop quantum correction in the dual supergravity.
 This was not seen in the saddle point expansion since there we worked exclusively in the planar limit. \end{itemize} Additional discussion on these points can be found in section \ref{sec:discussion}.